termanader/Desktop-Weather-C/README.md

 ## Usage

-Currently, there is a constant available in the code for the API key, but the location is hard-coded.
+Currently, there is a constant available in the code for the API key.
+You will have to get your own key if you build from source, but the pre-compiled binary has a key already enabled.

 ## Contributing